libAtoms/QUIP/Tools/quippy/doc/atoms.rst

       End points can be specified by any combination of atoms indices `i` and `j` and absolute coordinates `u` and `w`.

-      If `shift` is present it should be a vector giving the number of periodic cells separating the end points in each dimension.
+      If `shift` is present it should be an farray of dtype `int32`, which on exit will contain the periodic shift between the two atoms or points.

    .. method:: diff(i, j, shift)